stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 the need to re-invent the mechanism for notifying the middlebox of the new semantics.

 As a concrete example, it is common for some middleboxes to tear down required state (such as NAT bindings) very rapidly for UDP flows.
-By notifying the path that a particular transport using UDP maintains session state and explicitly signals session start and stop using the substrate, the using protocol may avoid the need for heartbeat traffic.
+By notifying the path that a particular transport using UDP maintains session state and explicitly signals session start and stop using the substrate, the using protocol may reduce or avoid the need for heartbeat traffic.

 This document defines a specific set of requirements for a SPUD protocol,